nanfzq0087/SensitiveHUE-AE/README.md

 - $$\(x_{i,j}\)$$ = ground truth value of the \(j\)-th channel in the \(i\)-th patch
 - $$\(\mu_{i,j}\)$$ = reconstructed prediction
 - $$\(\sigma_{i,j}^2\)$$ = estimated uncertainty (heterogeneous variance)

+## 🔄 How to Run SensitiveHUE in `patch-anomaly-detector`

+This project can be integrated into the [patch-anomaly-detector](https://github.com/YourUsername/patch-anomaly-detector) framework.
+Follow these steps to train and evaluate **SensitiveHUE** with the existing unified pipeline.
+1. **Clone the main repository**
+2. **Add the backbone/ folder**
+3. **Add the SensitiveHUE model file**

+If you encounter any issues while running the model, feel free to contact me.